Featured articles from

 Wolverines Romp at Rosensteel!

-April 2009 Tailgate Ramblings
+From the April 2009 Tailgate Ramblings

 Rosensteel Hall was really rompin in March when PRJC'ers and two dozen or so local swing dancers came to listen to the Wolverine Jazz Band.